 \begin{thm}{Theorem} Let $\spc{P}$ be a Euclidean polyhedron and $f\: \spc{P}\to\EE^d$ be a short map.
 Then, given $\eps>0$, there is a piecewise linear intrinsic isometry $\imath\: \spc{P}\to \EE^d$ such that

 for any $x\in \spc{P}$. \end{thm}

 \begin{thm}{Corollary} Any $d$-dimensional Euclidean polyhedron admits a piecewise linear intrinsic isometry to $\EE^d$. \end{thm}

-The corollary was proved in \cite{zalgaller} for dimension $\le 4$, but a slight modification of the proof works in all dimensions, see \cite{krat}.
-The 2-dimensional case of this theorem was proved in \cite{krat}.
-Later, the proof was extend to all dimensions in \cite{akopjan}; the proof use a \emph{piecewise linear analog of Nash--Kuiper theorem}.
-This theorem was proved in \cite{brehm}, but this work was left without attention for many years and reproved independently in \cite{akopjan-tarasov}.
+The corollary was proved by Viktor Zalgaller \cite{zalgaller} for dimension $\le 4$, but a slight modification of his proof works in all dimensions, see \cite{krat}.
+The 2-dimensional case of Theorem~\ref{PL-Nash} was proved by Svetlana Krat \cite{krat}.
+Later, the proof was extend to all dimensions by Arseniy Akopyan \cite{akopjan}.
+His proof use a \emph{piecewise linear analog of Nash--Kuiper theorem} which was proved by Ulrich Brehm \cite{brehm}, and reproved independently by Arseniy Akopyan and Alexey Tarasov~\cite{akopjan-tarasov}.

 \parbf{Iff-condition.} Now we describe the main result of the paper.